 Play is an essential part of early learning.
 It is the lifeblood of the learning process.
 As children play they are developing the cognitive, socio-emotional and physical skills they will need to take them into a successful adulthood.
 They are developing their curiosity, problem solving, intentionality, flexibility, and verbal & non verbal skills.

 Socio-emotionally they are developing their emotional intelligence – learning confidence, cooperation, negotiation, sharing, empathy and how to communicate appropriately.
-Physically their fine motor and gross motor skills are being practised and developed.
+Physically their fine motor and gross motor skills are being practiced and developed.

 It’s not “just play” they are skills for life!